The First Time Travellers Guide to Thailand

 Useful application when travelling to Thailand

-Here is the list of some useful applications when visiting Thailand:
+Here is a list of some useful applications when visiting Thailand:

 - Grab, a taxi booking service in Thailand.
 It makes it super convenient to travel around.
 More expensive than a tuk-tuk, if you are on a very tight budget, skip it!